 How to fix it:

-• Always use pots with drainage holes
+- Always use pots with drainage holes

-I once had a beautiful decorative pot with no drainage holes that I absolutely loved.
-I tried using it with a plastic nursery pot inside, but eventually got lazy and planted directly in it.
-Big mistake!
-The soil never dried out properly, and my snake plant started drooping within weeks.
+Instead I tried using it with a plastic nursery pot inside, but I eventually got lazy and planted the snake plant directly in it.
+Which was a mistake!
+The soil never dried out properly and within a few weeks the plant was drooping.

-4. Improper Light Conditions
+4. Wrong Light Conditions

-Another reason your snake plant might be drooping is improper light.
-While snake plants can tolerate low light they won’t thrive in it.
-Too little light causes weak growth and can lead to drooping.
-Conversely, too much direct sunlight can burn the leaves, causing them to droop from stress.
+Too little light causes them to grow poorly and can lead to drooping.
+But too much direct sunlight can burn the leaves, also causing them to droop from stress.
+So you have to get the balance just right.

 How to fix it:

-• Place your snake plant in bright, indirect light
+- Put your snake plant in bright, indirect light

 5. Temperature Stress